Listing documentation and process

 • All necessary conditions and corporate approval for the proper and valid issuance of the issued and outstanding shares (pre-initial public offering) have been obtained.

-• All necessary actions have been taken by the applicant company to ensure the compliance with existing laws and regulations.
+• All necessary actions have been taken by the applicant company to ensure compliance with existing laws and regulations.

 • No other actions are required in order to effect the validity and effectivity of the issuance of the applicant company's issued and outstanding shares (pre-initial public offering).